rakudayo/rmxp-plugin-system/README.markdown

 ####**Features**

+_General_
+* Plugins are runnable on startup and on shutdown of RMXP.
+For example, below plugins provide automatic importing of all versioned text files into .rxdata files before starting RMXP.
+When RMXP is closed, all .rxdata files are exported back into versionable text files.
+* Plugin system behavior is configurable via a config.yaml file.

+_DataImporterExporter plugin_
-* Exports rxdata files (except Scripts.rxdata) to text files in the YAML data format.
+* Exports .rxdata files (except Scripts.rxdata) to text files in the YAML data format.
-* Exports all scripts contained in Scripts.rxdata to individual Ruby files.
-* Imports YAML files back into rxdata files that RMXP can read.
+* Imports YAML files back into .rxdata files that RMXP can read.
+* Only exports rxdata files if they need to be exported (i.e. have been modified since RMXP was opened or haven't been exported yet).

+_ScriptImporterExporter plugin_
+* Exports all scripts contained in Scripts.rxdata to individual Ruby files (via the ScriptImportExporter plugin).
 * Imports Ruby scripts previously exported back into a Scripts.rxdata file that RMXP can read.
-* Automatic importing/exporting via Game.bat which can import all scripts and run RMXP.
-When RMXP is closed, all data is exported.
-* Utility behavior is configurable via a config.yaml file.
-* Only exports rxdata files if they need to be exported (i.e. have been modified since RMXP was opened or haven't been exported yet).
 * Only exports scripts if they are not empty (for example, place-holder scripts)
 * Cleanup script (called clean.rb) provided to help identify stale scripts (i.e. scripts which are added in RMXP's script editor, exported, and then later removed from the script editor, but still remain in your scripts directory).

 ####**Downloads**

-A demo project (old version of code) showing utility usage and Subversion (Just run Game.bat, instead of Game.rxproj).
+A demo project showing plugin system usage (Just extract archive somewhere and run Game.bat, instead of Game.rxproj).

 [RMXP Plugin System Demo (v1.0.5)](https://docs.google.com/viewer?a=v&pid=explorer&chrome=true&srcid=0B3Y-YsSmakHrNWYzNjA5YzktNGJkZS00YWM5LTg0NDEtMmJiOGQ3YWFmNTUx&hl=en)